nijaru/nijaru.github.io/about.md

 I am interested in Rust, Elixir, Elm, and Haskell.
 I use MacOS on my laptop and hackintosh along with Debian and Ubuntu at home and on servers.
 I also have some experience with Fedora, Container Linux, and Alpine Linux.

 My current projects include building a websocket chat app with go, working with Linux, and contributing to open source projects.
-I have been learning Kubernetes and working on security and crypto projects as well.
+I have been learning Kubernetes and working on security projects as well.

 Outside of code, I like music production, photography, and hiking.